(Our personal situation and the Alaska homeless teen place)

 Some people have known us for years and know we’re for real.
 Some have just met us and still know this is really happening.
 Some think we’re silly and don’t know what we’re talking about.
 That’s okay.
 Some people secretly hope God moves in big ways because they know there is something bigger to believe in but would like to see some kind of proof or something.
 The people who doubt will see sooner or later whenever God moves in the God-sized ways.
 As for now, we wait.
 I hope it’s not another 14 years before He shows us the next part.

-It took about five months for me to be tired of living out of boxes and the inconvenience of not knowing what’s next – but the thing is… we will wait – and do the next thing in front of us each day.
+It took about five months for me to be tired of living out of boxes and the inconvenience of not knowing what’s next – but the thing is… we will wait (well, my kids and I will wait) – and do the next thing in front of us each day.
 (At this point I’m not sad or caring about the few skeptics asking why we’re not in Alaska YET.)

 The truth is we are going to obey Him.
 And if that looks weird to people, that’s okay.
 We’ve looked weird before and we’re used to being different.
 God calls us to be different.
 I never thought I’d be living out my faith in front of so many people but that’s okay also.
 (Writing the blog -or writing a book- is not something I ever thought I’d be doing.)